tulios/mappersmith/README.md

 # Mappersmith

 **Mappersmith** is a lightweight, dependency-free, rest client mapper for javascript.
-It helps you map your API to use at the client, giving you all the flexibility you want to customize requests or write your own gateways.
+It helps you map your API to use at the client and/or server, giving you all the flexibility you want to customize requests or write your own gateways.

 ## Install